andrewferlitsch/Gap/README.md

   6. numpy - high performance in-memory arrays (tensors)
   7. HDF5 - high performance of on-disk data (tensors) access

-## Installation
+## Installation: MSWin64

 #### Ghostscript

 1. Download link : https://www.ghostscript.com/download/gsdnld.html

     Use the Free Version<br/>

     Example: Ghostscript 9.23 for Windows (64 bit).<br/>

 2. Check if path to the program is in your PATH variable.

     A. Open a command shell.<br/>
     B. Type gswin64c in the command line.<br/>